Manhattan Project: Ontario

 The Chalk River, Ontario, site was established to rehouse the Allied effort at the Montreal Laboratory away from an urban area.
 A new community was built at Deep River, Ontario, to provide residences and facilities for the team members.
 The site was chosen for its proximity to the industrial manufacturing area of Ontario and Quebec, and proximity to a rail head adjacent to a large military base, Camp Petawawa.
 Located on the Ottawa River, it had access to abundant water.
 The first director of the new laboratory was Hans von Halban.
-He was replaced by John Cockcroft in May 1944, who in turn was succeeded by Bennett Lewis in September 1946.
-A pilot reactor known as ZEEP (zero-energy experimental pile) became the first Canadian reactor, and the first to be completed outside the United States, when it went critical in September 1945, ZEEP remained in use by researchers until 1970.
+He was replaced by John Cockcroft in May 1944, who was succeeded by Bennett Lewis in September 1946.
+A pilot reactor known as ZEEP (zero-energy experimental pile) became the first Canadian reactor, and the first to be completed outside the United States, when it went critical in September 1945; ZEEP remained in use by researchers until 1970.
 A larger 10 MW NRX reactor, which was designed during the war, was completed and went critical in July 1947.